 Following the death of George Floyd this past summer, many people are discussing police reform and racial profiling.
-Rhetoric of increasing racial profiling training, even defunding police departments entirely has flooded our news feeds and conversations.
-Many took to the streets to protest police brutality, while others fought with loved ones over “backing the blue.”
+Rhetoric of increasing racial profiling training and even defunding police departments entirely has flooded our news feeds and conversations.
+Many took to the streets this summer to protest police brutality, while others fought with loved ones over “backing the blue.”

 But for Dr. Alex del Carmen, these tough conversations have been a normal part of life for 20 years.

 A first generation immigrant from Nicaragua, Dr. del Carmen lived through the late ’70s civil war, when his birth country was under a communist regime.
 That experience sparked his interest in understanding “what made people do really awful things to others.”

 After coming to the U.S. at age 14, he earned a criminology Ph.D at Florida State University.
 He has lived in Texas for 24 years and began volunteering at the Arlington Police Department, where he reviewed data on disparity-related research regarding minorities.

 “Once I became a criminologist, and I came to Texas, I realized that the way people treat you oftentimes is associated with your color of skin or background,” del Carmen said.
 “And so I was always fascinated by trying to understand what made some people, not all people, but some people, treat others inferior to them because they perceived them as being less than because of their color of skin.”

 In 2001, when Texas passed a new racial profiling law, the executive director of the Law Enforcement Management Institute of Texas, part of Sam Houston State University, called on him to train Texas police chiefs on the new law.